 Jenny from Cloth Diaper Revival joins me to talk about the 2019 Flats & Handwashing Challenge.
 If you have no idea what the Flats & Handwashing Challenge then this is a good episode for you.
 The show is all about the basics, what to expect and where to find some more information.
 If you have more questions wander over to her Facebook group for some support.

-Guest: Jenny, Host of the Flats & Handwashing Challenge and blogger at Cloth Diaper Revival.
+Jenny was the 2017-2019 Host of the Flats & Handwashing Challenge.
+She is the blogger at Cloth Diaper Revival.

 Flats & Handwashing Challenge 2019

 This is the 9th Year.
 It started with Kim Rosas and Dirty Diaper Laundry as an advocacy week for Diaper Need.
 She worked closely with Giving Diapers Giving Hope (now closed).
 It was a way to show that it is doable in an inexpensive and without the use of laundry facilities.

 In the past two years we’ve seen the Rebecca Foundation and Giving Diapers Giving Hope close.
 The access to resources of cloth diaper donations is limited, but it is still a great way to show people that it is manageable.

 Bailey & Jenny talk about their why’s and experience around the Flats Challenge.
 Bailey talks about learning and knowing to share information.
 Jenny talks about some of the challenges post-birth and hosting one last year.

 This is not for everybody.
 There are times that this won’t work for you.

 What is a Flat Cloth Diaper?
 Throw back, it is a single layer of fabric and it’s typically cotton but it can be really any absorbent textile like Flour Sack Towels.
 You then fold it into layers to create absorbency.
 There is no waterproof cover.
 You do have to add a waterproof cover.
 It doesn’t have to be something you buy.

 Learn more about the rules of the Flats & Handwashing Challenge.